 About Richard Ehrlich

-Richard Ehrlich is a playwright, composer, and author whose work explores the invisible labor that holds families together, the experience of neurodivergence, and the cost of moral endurance.
+Richard Ehrlich is a playwright, composer, and author whose work explores the invisible labor that holds families together, the experience of neurodivergence, civic dialogue, and the cost of moral endurance.

 Richard writes about the moments when doing the right thing begins to collide with the life you're trying to protect.
 His work is characterized by sharp naturalistic dialogue, authentic representation of neurodivergent and mental health experiences, and a commitment to showing the unpolished truth of contemporary family life.